davidmoten/xjc-maven-plugin/README.md

 Status: *deployed to Maven Central*

+NOTE: This plugin has been migrated to more generic [jax-maven-plugin](https://github.com/davidmoten/jax-maven-plugin)

 ## Features
-* Supports Java 8, 9, 10, 11+, generates code from DTD or XSD
+* Supports Java 8, 9, 10, 11+, gener:ates code from DTD or XSD
 * detects the `-d` destination directoy and auto-creates directory if does not exist
 * sets system properties
 * supports JAXB extensions